1. Eucalypts are truly unique.

 Most Australians have grown up calling eucalypts 'gum trees' without really knowing why.

 The term "gum tree" was first used by Captain James Cook in his journal in 1770.
 Eucalyptus trees began to be colloquially known by the name because early settlers noted that some species of trees would exude a sticky gum-like substance.
-Aborigines used this gum to fasten barbs to the end of spears and fishing sticks.
+Indigenous Australians used this gum to fasten barbs to the end of spears and fishing sticks.

 To browse Bosisto's Eucalyptus products, click here.